justin-p/ansible-terraform-template/README.md

 This can also be used as a template for cases where:

-- You want to build a project that can consently spin up and configure the same specific set of infrastructure whenever you need it.
+- You want to build a project that can consistently spin up and configure the same specific set of infrastructure whenever you need it.

 ## Setup